Abstracta

 as 'drawn away from'

-Morphological Analysis
+Morphological analysis

-- Etymon: Latin abstrahō: 'draw away from'
+- Etymon: Abstracta from Latin abstrahō: 'draw away from'

 - Morpheme breakdown: abs: 'away from' + tract: 'draw' + -a (plural suffix) → 'draws away from'

-Essential Definition
+Essential definition

 Abstracta are conceptual entities drawn away from concrete particulars, serving as non-material tools for explanation, structure, and navigation of reality.

-Semantic Context
+Semantic context

 - Conventional sense: an idea or way of thinking based on general ideas rather than on real things and events.
 (Note: Semantic drift from essential meaning)